brandonlieng/DADAbase/README.md

 To retrieve annotated sequence variants in DADAbase that appear in your sequence matrix, pass it into `DADAbase.getKnownSeqs()` as an argument and store the returned data frame into a separate variable.
 Example: `seqtab.known <- DADAbase.getKnownSeqs(seqtab.nochim)`.
 Sequence variants and annotations are now loaded into `seqtab.known`.

+Note: If you don't store this in an extra table, the resulting data frame that prints can look a little messy!

 <hr>

 ### III.
 Remove known sequence variants